 Introduction

-The THz pulses generated can be used in spectroscopy1 and imaging2, electron3,4 and proton5 acceleration, molecule orientation6 and others7.
-Optical rectification of pulse front tilted short laser pulse in lithium niobate (LN) crystal is one of the much effective method to generate THz pulses with high energy and high peak intensity8-10.
-However, there are some limitation factor to further increase significantly the THz energy by LN crystal11,12.
-Ezen korlátozó tényezők főként a THz-generáláshoz szükséges sebességillesztés döntött impulzusfronttal történő megoldásából és a használt nemlineáris kristály prizma alakjából adódnak13.
-Az újabb technikák14-16 – melyek főként a kristály mikromegmunkálásán alapulnak – megoldást jelenthetnek, azonban ezen technikák ma még kiforratlanok és mind ezidáig nem sikerült igazán nagy áttörést elérni velük17,18.
+THz pulses generated by optical rectification can be used in spectroscopy1 and imaging2, electron3,4 and proton5 acceleration, molecule orientation6 and others7.
+Optical rectification of pulse front tilted short laser pulse in lithium niobate (LN) crystal is one of the most effective methods to generate THz pulses with high pulse energy and high peak intensity8-10.
+However, there are some limiting factors to significantly increase the THz energy further using LN crystal11,12.
+These limiting factors are mainly due to the shape of the non-linear prism.13 However in the conventional TPF setup the ~63° angle of the prism is mandatory to achieve phase matching.
+There are some new techniques14-16 – which are using micro-machined crystals – and these can reduce the aforementioned limiting factors, however the process to manufacture these crystals is immature and they not provided any breakthrougs as of today.17,18.

-Félvezető kristályok is alkalmasak jó minőségű THz-es impulzusok nagy hatásfokkal történő előállítására, amennyiben a félvezetőkben az alacsonyabb rendű tobbfotonos abszorpció elkerülése céljából elég nagy hullámhosszú pumpa lézert használunk a THz-keltésre19.
-A hosszú pumpáló hullámhossz miatt azonban a gyakorlatban elterjedtebb20,21, alacsonyabb hatásfokkal működő kollineáris fázisillesztés helyett a LN-hoz hasonló döntött impulzusfrontú gerjesztést kell alkalmazni.
-A hosszabb pumpálási hullámhossznak köszönhetően azonban a új technikák alkalmazása könnyebben kivitelezhető, így ténylegesen skálázható nagy hatásfokkal működő THz-es forráshoz juthatunk22.
-Bár a THz-keltési hatásfok akár az 1% körüli értéket is elérheti (a kvantumhatásfok ekkor már jelentősen meghaladja a 100%-ot), a pumpáláshoz szükséges, tipikusan 1.7-3.0 µm-es pumpáló impulzus előállítása általában valamilyen optikai parametrikus erősítővel oldható meg, melyek hatásfoka jelentősen csökken a jel hullámhosszával.
-Ennek következtében az egész rendszer hatásfoka is jelentősen csökken23.
-Erre megoldás lehet, ha olyan nagy teljesítményű lézert használunk, melynek hullámhosszát nem kell már átalakítani.
-Ilyen lézer lehet a széndioxid lézer, mellyel elérhetővé váltak már a ps hosszúságu fényimpulzusok24, melyek a CO2 cell-ben akár néhány száz fs-osra self-compresszálódhatnak25.
+Semiconductor crystals are also applicable for generating good quality THz pulses with high efficiency.
+This requires high pumping wavelength to eliminate low order multiphoton absorption.19.
+With high wavelength pumping the phase matching condition is no longer met in a co-linear case, so pulse front tilting must be used, in a similar fashion as with LN.
+The longer pumping wavelength makes it easier to adopt the new techniques and by that we can get a well scaling THz source that operates with great efficiency22.
+The efficiency of the THz generation in the crystal can reach 1% (the quantum yield is well over 100% by then), but the generation of the typically needed 1.7-3.0 μm wavelength pump is usually done in a OPA, which has a low efficiency on high wavelength signals.23.
+A solution would be a laser which has the desired wavelength and does not have to be converted.
+Using a carbon-dioxide could be a solution since few picosecond pulses became avalible24, which pulses can be further compressed in a CO2 cells to few hundred femtoseconds25.

-Jelen kéziratban megmutatjuk, hogy a CO2 lézerek potenciálisan alkalmasak nagy energiájú THz-es impulzusok félvezetőkristályban történő előállítására.
-Az impulzushosszat 0.5 ps- 2.5 ps tartományon vizsgáljuk; multipass26-28, vagy hollow core fiber29-31 is alkalmas lehetnek az impulzus további összenyomására.
+In this manuscript we will show that CO2 lasers are potentially suitable for pumping semiconductor crystals in order to generate THz.
+The pulse length is assumed to be in the range of 0.5-2.5 ps; multipass26-28, or hollow core fiber29-31 can be used to further compress the pump pulse.

-Félvezető kristályként GaAs-ot feltételezünk, which is an isotropic cubic zinc-blende semiconductor crystal with a class symmetry of 43.
+We also assume GaAs semiconductor crystal, which is an isotropic cubic zinc-blende semiconductor crystal with a class symmetry of 43.
 It has a direct bandgap of 1.43 eV , a refractive index of about 3.6 in the optical region, a large nonlinear coefficient, d14=134.1 pm/V at 10.6 μm32, and a broad transmission range from 0.97 to 17 μm32.
 The damage threshold of 2 GW/cm2 was observed in GaAs at a pulse length of 250 ps33 and wavelength of 10 μm.
 According to the scaling law of Ref.34, the damage threshold in the case of 2.5 ps could be 100 GW/cm2 and higher in the case of shorter pulse duration.

-Régóta alkalmazzák a GaAs kristályt CO2 másodharmonikusának előállítására35, így a numerikus vizsgálat során a pumpára és jelere vonatkozó diszperzión és abszorpción, a pumpa önfázis-modulációján és a THz-pumpa kölcsönhatásán túl – az általában alkalmazott modellekkel szemben11,12,36 – figyelembe vettük a másodharmonikus generálás folyamatát is.
+GaAs is used to generate second harmonics of CO235 for a long time, that is why in the numeric calculations we took account of the second harmonic generation.The numeric model also calculates the absorption, dispersion for the pump and the THz signal and the self-phase modulation of the pump.

 Methods